Xilinx/Applications/GZip/README.md

 into which the kernel implementation has been split:

-1. Read Input and Update Preset Window
+1. Read Input and Update Present Window
 2. Read/Write into History Hash Table
 3. Optimal Match Finder
 4. Byte Packing